Azure/iotedgedev/README.md

     - Open Docker Settings and setup a Shared Drive that you'll use to store your IoT Edge Solution files.
     - Windows
         - Be sure to check whether you are running in Linux container mode or Windows container mode.
+IoT Edge Dev Tool currently only supports Linux container mode.
     - Linux
         - We've seen some issues with docker.io.
-If Edge doesn't run for you, then try installing Docker CE directly instead of via docker.io.
+If IoT Edge doesn't run for you, then try installing Docker CE directly instead of via docker.io.
 Use the [CE install steps](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce), or use the [convenience script](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-convenience-script).
         - By default, you need `sudo` to run `docker` commands.
 If you want to avoid this, please follow the [post-installation steps for Linux](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

 1. **Run the IoT Edge Dev Container**